 The Public Intellectuals Program (PIP), launched by the National Committee in 2005, is dedicated to nurturing the next generation of China specialists.
 The program offers fellows unique opportunities for professional and personal development, mentoring by senior scholars, networking, media exposure, and more.
 An underlying objective is to increase Americans understanding of China by strengthening links among U.S. academics, policymakers, opinion leaders, and the public.

-The seventh cohort of PIP is funded by Carnegie Corporation of New York, as were the fourth, fifth, and sixth; the first three cohorts were funded by The Henry Luce Foundation and The Starr Foundation.
+The eighth, seventh, sixth, fifth, and fourth cohorts of PIP were funded by Carnegie Corporation of New York; the first three cohorts were funded by The Henry Luce Foundation and The Starr Foundation.

 PIP Fellow Testimonials